Planning to visit Mindat in the Chin State, Myanmar, and see the tattooed face women? You’re in the right place!

 - Best time to visit?

-The best time to visit the Chin State, Myanmar, is from November to February, when the days are warm and night are cold.
+The best time to visit the Chin State, Myanmar, is from November to February, when the days are warm and nights are cold.

-From June to September is the monsoon season and roads are in bed conditions, and from March to May.
+From June to September is the monsoon season and roads are in bed conditions, and from March to May is the dry season.

 I visited Mindat in March 2017 and it was very hot and dry during the day, and chilling at night.

 Bear in mind that accommodations in Mindat are very simple and you the to book it through an agency, or when you get there.

 Some of the places to stay in Mindat are Victoria,Tun and Mopi guesthouses; and Oasis Hotel.

 * Five months travel insurance: US$ 256 with World Nomads.

 * Van from Bagan to Pakokku: 3000 (US$ 2.20)

 * Van from Pakokku to Mindat: 14000 Ks roundtrip (US$ 10)